noahbald/oxvg/readme.md

 ## Licensing

+OXVG is open-source and licensed under the [MIT License](./LICENSE)

-This project partially copies patterns from the following libraries
+This project ports or copies code from other open-source projects, listed below

 - SVGO
 - oxc